ranjinipnarayan/MTI_project2/README.md

 **Building the projector**
 * Create an app on Twitter and generate the necessary access tokens and keys
-* Clone the Arduino repository
+* Clone the Adafruit Servo repository
 * Run the following commands
 ~~~~
 sudo apt-get install python-pip